-Redis is an advanced data structure store which is used as database, cache and message broker [30].
+Redis is an advanced data structure store which is used as database, cache and message broker [3].
 After a configuration change in the Redis query service, FUNNEL determined that 16 out of 118 KPIs in the impact set had behavior changes which were caused by this configuration change.
-More specifically, FUNNEL found that immediately after the configuration change, some Redis servers (class A Redis servers) witnessed a negative level shift in NIC throughput as Fig. 8 (a) shows, while in the NIC throughput of other Redis servers (class B Redis servers) a positive level shift occurred, as shown in Fig. 8 (b).
+More specifically, FUNNEL found that immediately after the configuration change, some Redis servers (class A Redis servers) witnessed a negative level shift in NIC throughput as Fig. 6 (a) shows, while in the NIC throughput of other Redis servers (class B Redis servers) a positive level shift occurred, as shown in Fig. 6 (b).
+Please notice that the X-axis in Fig. 6 is 1 minute, as well as Fig. 7.

 The operations team verified that the configuration change was aimed at load balancing and achieved the expected result.
 Specifically, the Redis query tasks were assigned to class A Redis servers firstly.
 Unless the class A Redis servers reached the limit of NIC bandwidth capacity, the query tasks would not be allocated to class B Redis servers.
 This led to a situation where the NICs of class A Redis servers were always busy, while the utilization of the NICs of class B servers was low, which degraded the performance of the Redis query service and shortened the life of NICs in class A Redis servers.
 The operations team launched a configuration change to balance the traffic between class A and class B Redis servers.
-As Fig. 8 shows, the configuration change successfully balanced the traffic and had the expected effect.
+As Fig. 6 shows, the configuration change successfully balanced the traffic and had the expected effect.
+This case study shows that, although the NIC throughput had strong variability by its nature, FUNNEL still successfully detected and determined the KPI changes induced by the configuration change, demonstrating FUNNEL's capability to handle variable KPIs.